pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 - How does analytics architecture differ for URL shortener vs e-commerce?
 - What are the trade-offs between real-time and accurate analytics?
 - How would you handle GDPR compliance (data retention, right to deletion)?

+### 🎯 Interview Questions - Analytics & Monitoring

+**Beginner Level:**
+1. **Q:** "What analytics would you track for a URL shortener?"
+   - **A:** Click counts, geographic data, referrer information, device types, browser data, and time-based patterns.

+2. **Q:** "How would you store analytics data for a URL shortener?"
+   - **A:** Separate analytics database, time-series data, aggregated metrics, and real-time processing for immediate insights.

+3. **Q:** "What monitoring would you implement for a URL shortener?"
+   - **A:** System health checks, performance metrics, error rates, database performance, and user experience metrics.

+**Intermediate Level:**
+4. **Q:** "How would you design analytics for a URL shortener that needs to handle 1 billion clicks per day?"
+   - **A:** Distributed analytics processing, data partitioning, real-time aggregation, and scalable storage solutions.

+5. **Q:** "What happens if your analytics system goes down during peak traffic?"
+   - **A:** Graceful degradation, data buffering, offline processing, and recovery mechanisms.

+6. **Q:** "How would you handle analytics for a URL shortener that needs to support real-time dashboards?"
+   - **A:** Streaming data processing, real-time aggregation, dashboard updates, and event-driven architecture.

+**Advanced Level:**
+7. **Q:** "Design an analytics system for a URL shortener that needs to support enterprise features."
+   - **A:** Enterprise dashboards, custom reporting, data export, compliance features, and audit trails.

+8. **Q:** "How would you handle analytics for a URL shortener that needs to work across multiple data centers?"
+   - **A:** Cross-region data synchronization, distributed analytics, regional reporting, and global aggregation.

+9. **Q:** "What analytics optimizations would you implement for a URL shortener with high throughput?"
+   - **A:** Data compression, batch processing, intelligent sampling, and analytics-specific caching.

+**System Design Deep Dive:**
+10. **Q:** "How would you design analytics for a URL shortener that needs to support custom domains and enterprise features?"
+    - **A:** Domain-specific analytics, enterprise reporting, custom metrics, and compliance-aware data handling.

 ---